kzosabe/switchbot-client/README.md

 ### Object interface

-Devices can be manipulated via an easy-to-use object wrapped API(currently only some device types are supported).
+Devices can be manipulated via an easy-to-use object wrapped API.

 ```python
 from switchbot_client import SwitchBotAPIClient